- July 15, 2021

 In Guild of Darksteel, play as the immortal Sellsword and join the Guild of Darksteel to investigate mysterious tunnels beneath Ravenrock city in this side-scrolling, story-driven adventure.
 Engage in strategic combat with combos, level up attacks, and explore a rich, dark fantasy world filled with intricate details and intriguing characters.

-- Gameplay is repetitive and lacks variety, with only a few enemy types and combat patterns that become stale quickly.
+- Gameplay is repetitive and lacks variety, with limited enemy types and combat mechanics that become monotonous over time.

-- Save points are infrequent, leading to frustrating backtracking and the need to replay large sections of the game.
+- Save points are infrequent, leading to frustrating backtracking and loss of progress after dying.

 “The graphics are superb and very stylish, the story is simple but engaging, and it weaves a pretty neat world in the short time you're in it.”